 You don’t necessarily have to prioritize quantity over quality, either: According to a meta-analysis by Gallup, one determinant of positive employee attitudes — in addition to having learning opportunities and adequate office supplies — is answering yes to the question “I have a best friend at work.”
 Perhaps company policies could include 45-minute lunch breaks, since American researchers found that this length of time spent in substantive conversation — not small talk — fosters a sense of closeness between mere acquaintances.
 Exchanging weekend war stories at your neighbour’s desk has more value than you might think.

-As op-ed writer Adam Grant noted in the New York Times last September, the slow extinction of full-time, conventional employment arrangements (along with the rise of freelance work) poses a challenge to establishing meaningful connections in the office.
+As op-ed writer Adam Grant noted in the New York Times in September 2015, the slow extinction of full-time, conventional employment arrangements (along with the rise of freelance work) poses a challenge to establishing meaningful connections in the office.
 “Since we don’t plan to stick around, we don’t invest in the same way,” Grant wrote.
 “We view co-workers as transitory ties, greeting them with arm’s-length civility while reserving real camaraderie for outside work.”
 Resist that urge: Inter-cubicle friendship is every bit as good for your health and your output as an ergonomically correct ball chair.
 Even in our furiously multi-tasking world, work should still come with a good dose of play.
 And, okay, maybe some free pretzels too.